Michael-F-Bryan/arcs/README.md

 We're always keen to help mentor contributors!

+The intent of this crate is to be free of soundness bugs.
+The developers will do their best to avoid them, and welcome help in analyzing and fixing them.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or